nollstead/Green-Bean/examples/ADC/README.md

 <p align="center"><img src="/examples/ADC/images/ADCPins.png"</p>

 Since the joystick we're using connects the button to GND when pressed, which is typical of most, we'll need to enable an internal pull-up resistor on the PC2 pin.
-If you coming from an Arduino background this is similar to calling something line pinMode(JOYButton, INPUT_PULLUP).
+If you coming from an Arduino background this is similar to calling something like **pinMode(JOYButton, INPUT_PULLUP)**.
 We could code this manually in main.c but since we're here anyway we'll let the code generator do it for us.

 - Expand the System Core category and click on GPIO
 - Click on PC2 and set set GPIO Pull-up/Pull-down to Pull-up

 <p align="center"><img src="/examples/ADC/images/pullup.png"</p>

 Each channel can be configured as either Single-Ended (where each conversion is done individually) or Differential (used to compare two different pins).
 Since we are interested in obtaining individual values for the X and Y joystick, rather than compare those two values to each other, we'll set each channel to Single-Ended.

 - Under the Analog category click on ADC1
 - In the Mode section change change IN6 and IN7 to Single-ended

 <p align="center"><img src="/examples/ADC/images/ADCMode.png"</p>